This With a Local supplies insider tips on things to do and see while visiting Edmonton in Alberta, Canada.

-When you’re in Edmonton there’s not thousands of other tourists.
+When you’re in Edmonton there are not thousands of other tourists.
 You get to explore the city as if you lived here.
-It has a really young energy to it.
+It has a really young energy.
 The people are young and we’re making a lot of things here, so we have a good creative movement.

 We have a phenomenal food and cocktail scene.
 And if you drive 30 minutes outside of the city you’re in nature, and there’s so much to do there.
-You can combine a trip to the city with nature in the same day.
+You can combine the city with a trip to experience nature in the same day.

 In summer we could go for a walk or a run or a bicycle ride.
 I think the River Valley is a really cool place.

 What is your favourite part of the city?

 Probably 124th street because there are lots of independent restaurants, shops and art galleries.
 It’s really close to the River Valley.
 It would probably be six to eight blocks.
 You could spend a morning or an afternoon wandering there.

 Where would you go for a meal in Edmonton?